jwbuurlage/category-theory-programmers/doc/04_products.md

 A sum type means choosing an alternative between types, while the product type is a combination of the types.
 Let us look at some more examples:

 - In C, an `enum` represents a fixed number of alternative constants.
-In Haskell, this would correspond to the sum type of multiple 0-ary value constructors (implicitely the finite sum type of the type `()` with itself):
+In Haskell, this would correspond to the sum type of multiple 0-ary value constructors (implicitly the finite sum type of the type `()` with itself):
 ```haskell
     data Enum = One | Two | Three
 ```